fuks-kit/fuks_app/README.md

 1. Prepare android signing
     1. Download the `keystore.jks` and `key.properties` files from the fuks Google Drive
     2. Copy the files to the `android` folder
-2. Pull the latest changes: `git pull origin release`
+2. Make sure you are on the release branch: `git checkout release`
-3. Make sure you are on the release branch: `git checkout release`
+3. Pull the latest changes: `git pull`
 4. Reset the branch to the latest commit: `git reset --hard`
 5. Clean up the build files: `flutter clean`
 6. Build the app bundle: `flutter build appbundle`